circlefin/stablecoin-evm/doc/deployment.md

 This is the process for deploying a new proxy and implementation (as opposed to upgrading an existing proxy).

-Since the proxy uses `delegatecall` to forward calls to the implementation initialization of the contracts becomes a little tricky because we can not initialize fields in the implementation contrat via the constructor.
+Since the proxy uses `delegatecall` to forward calls to the implementation initialization of the contracts becomes a little tricky because we can not initialize fields in the implementation contract via the constructor.
 Instead there is an initialize method in the implementation contract, which is publicly available, but can only be called once per proxy.